 We follow the principles that we apply to our clients' inbound marketing activities.
 That has strengthened our brand.
 For many of our prospects, when they think of inbound marketing agencies in London, they will think of us and that means we have done something right.

 Define your brand, know your audience, choose the right content strategy, give a warm welcome and keep that relationship warm – all the while staying true to your brand values.
-These are the principles of branding a tech business and an inbound marketing agency can help you do that well.
+These are the principles of branding a technology business and an inbound marketing agency can help you do that well.